Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "You found something?"

 "I found the bomb!"
 Drew declared.
 He was out of breath, like he’d just sprinted all the way from one end of the complex to the other.
-"Radiological signature, purified metals… the drones found it.
-It’s… a click or two north-east.
+"Radiological signature, purified metals... the drones found it.
+It’s... a click or two north-east.
 Bottom of a crater."

 Adele grabbed her shoes.
 "Show me."